ValueForge/.github/profile/README.md

 ### So what time is it?

 It is time; time for Ethereum Classic to make all its promise a reality, time for vindication as those who sought to harm Ethereum Classic realize that their efforts have only made it stronger and more ready for this moment, time to watch cryptospace and the entire financial world concede that the ETC Foundation is truth, as many have known all along.
-It is time to realize that what has been missing is not a protocol, a platform, or a tool.
-Its not a market condition, not a bull or a bear, and its not a technical analysis.
+It's time to realize that what has been missing is not a protocol, a platform, or a tool.
+It's not a market condition, not a bull or a bear, and it's not a technical analysis.
 What's missing is you.
 What's missing is me.
 The only way our decentralized ambitions will be realized is if we all stop waiting for ETC's time to come and start making now ETC's time ourselves.
 Right now.

-It is indeed time.
-It's time to bring to Ethereum Classic all the tools needed to reach its full potential.
+It is indeed time; time to bring to Ethereum Classic all the tools needed to reach its full potential.

 The time is now.

+It's time to shine.

-### It's time to shine.
-Time to forge.
+It's time to forge.

-“If Not Us, Who?
-If Not Now, When?”
+_“If Not Us, Who?
+If Not Now, When?”_
 -- Ronald Reagan quoting the prophet Hillel